mamuesp/mos-FS.Put-script/README.md

 - text/javascript
 - text/json
 - application/octet-stream
+- image/svg

 ## Usage: mosPutFile.sh --src=\<name\> --dest=\<name\> [--p=<port>] [--verbose]

+		- "src" might be a file or a directory
+		- "dest" has to be a single diretory name e.g."/mnt"

 Use at your own risk! (see license disclaimer).
 Publisehd under the MIT license.